vcory/vcory/README.md

 - :books: I'm currently reading Atomic Habits by James Clear.
 - 🎙️ Some great dev/tech podcasts that I love to listen to: Code Newbie, Base.cs podcast, The Cynical Developer, Chips with everything & Mac Power Users.

+---

+🧰 Toolbox

+[Will add these at a later time]

+---

 ## &#x1f4c8; GitHub Stats

 <a href="https://github.com/vcory/vcory">